samvera-labs/samvera_docs/.github/ISSUE_TEMPLATE/3_documentation_bug.md

   Report any documentation that is wrong, contradictory, gibberish, etc. These tickets are high priority and need to be fixed right away.
 title: This page lies
-labels: 'bug', 'content', 'high priority'
+labels: ['bug', 'content', 'high priority']
-assignees: ''

 ---

 ### Description